bhubie/talks/making-impossible-states-impossible/slides/slides.md

 # Lets use it in C#

 <!--
-- Great - now that we hve the structure we want to use, lets implement it in c#.
+- Great - now that we hve the structure we want to use, lets use it in C#.
 -->

 ---